drmortalwombat/oscar64/README.md

 One can load the label file in the monitor using the load_labels (ll) command or provide it on the command line for vice with the "-moncommands" command line argument.

+#### Complete debug information ".dbj"

+This is a JSON file that contains detailed debug information.

+it has four top sections:

+* memory : complete memory map with lables and source location
+* variables : list of all global/static variables with address and type index
+* functions : list of all functions with local variables, line numbers and addresses
+* types : list of all types

+##### Debug memory information

+The memory partitioning is described using a list of

+* name : name of the memory object
+* start : start address (inclusive)
+* end : end address (exclusive)
+* type : linkage type of memory object
+* source : source file that declared this memory object
+* line : source line that declared this memory object

+##### Debug type information

+Every defined type has a unique numeric typeid that is used to reference it from the variable sections or from composite types.

+Each type has up to five attributes:

+* name : a string, present for all named types
+* typeid : the unique numeric ID for this type
+* size : size of a variable of this type in bytes
+* type : base type or composition method for this type
+	* int : signed Integer
+	* unit : unsigned integer
+	* bool : boolean value
+	* enum : enumeration
+	* ptr : pointer to
+	* ref : reference
+	* struct : struct/class
+	* union
+* members : list of members of a composite type or enum
+* eid : typeid for pointer or reference targets

+##### Debug variables information

+Global variables have a name, a memory range and a typeid

+* name : a string, present for named variables
+* start : start address (inclusive)
+* end : end address (exclusive)
+* typeid : the type id for this variable

+##### Debug function information

+* name : a string, present for named functions
+* start : start address (inclusive)
+* end : end address (exclusive)
+* source : source file that declared this function
+* line : source line that declared this function
+* lines : list of all source lines for this function
+	* start : start address (inclusive)
+	* end : end address (exclusive)
+	* source : source file that declared this function
+	* line : source line that declared this function
+* variables : list of all local variables for this function
+	* name : a string, present for named variables
+	* start : start address (inclusive)
+	* end : end address (exclusive)
+	* enter : first line where the vaiable becomes visible
+	* leave : last line where the variable is visible
+	* typeid : the type id for this variable
+	* base : zero page register pair for (sp/fp) for stack based variables

 ### Creating a d64 disk file

 The compiler can create a .d64 disk file, that includes the compiled .prg file as the first file in the directory and a series of additional resource files.
 The name of the disk file is provided with the -d64 command line options, additional files with the -f or -fz option.